-In both pairs and larger groups, you will develop shared vocabulary and frameworks and you will collaborate with peers to envision and develop curricula for truly practicable 90-minute student leadership workshops.
+In both pairs and larger groups, you will develop shared vocabulary and frameworks and you will collaborate with peers to develop your inner capacities and skills as a teacher, leader, and mentor.
 The classroom extends into the landscape: wherever you find yourself, you will practice foundational attention and awareness skills, and practice refined speaking and listening while living and learning in a values-driven, learner-centered environment.
-In addition, you will participate in a guided 24-hour period of silent meditation.
+In addition, you will participate in a guided period of silent meditation.
 These learning opportunities challenge each participant differently, and our team is well prepared to help you meet each one as well as you can, such that you leave CLCA-Ed feeling happy, victorious, inspired, connected, and renewed.

 Find out more about program tuition, accommodations, our team, transportation and policies.

-- Play in the ocean, hike along the Pacific coast, rest, and reflect.
+- Walk on Carmel beach, play in the ocean, hike along the Pacific coast, rest, and reflect.

 - Build a valuable network of professionals from around the world to support you as you build brave spaces, mentor and educate youth leaders, and lead meaningful and sustainable social and institutional change.

 "Know yourself so you can know others…" -Paul Buckley